 Toronto has a lot of world-class attractions and things to see and do.
 But if you're interested in undersea life and aquatic creatures of all kinds, you'll definitely want to add a visit to Ripley's Aquarium of Canada to your Toronto itinerary, whether you're just visiting the city or you live here.
-The downtown Toronto attraction features 16,000 aquatic animals housed in 10 different galleries, interactive pools and touch exhibits.
+The downtown Toronto attraction features 16,000 aquatic animals housed in 10 different galleries, as well as interactive pools and touch exhibits.
 In addition to getting to see all those fascinating creatures, the aquarium also hosts various events, classes and programs for both kids and adults.

 The aquarium is located at the base of the CN Tower, facing onto Bremner Boulevard.
 This puts it just south of the downtown core and close to both the Rogers Centre and the Metro Toronto Convention Centre and almost directly across from the Steam Whistle Brewing Roundhouse.

 It’s easy to walk to Ripley's Aquarium of Canada from Union Station using the SkyWalk, or to take the Spadina streetcar to Bremner Boulevard and walk east past the Rogers Centre.
 Pedestrians can also be access the aquarium from St. Andrews Station.
 Walk west on King Street to John Street and follow John Street south, across the John Street bridge to Bremner Blvd.